DeLag: Using Multi-Objective Optimization to Enhance the Detection of Latency Degradation Patterns in Service-based Systems: The Approach

 The F$_\beta$-score is a generalization of the F1-score that adds a configuration parameter called beta.
 The F1-score uses a beta value of 1.0, which gives the same weight to both precision and recall.
 A beta value less than 1 gives more weight to precision and less to recall, whereas a larger beta value gives less weight to precision and more weight to recall.
 Maximizing precision implies the minimization of false positives, whereas maximizing recall implies the minimization of false negative.

 We argue that minimization of false positives is likely to be more relevant than minimization of false negatives in the context of LDPs detection.
 Indeed, patterns with non-negligible amounts of false positives are likely to be less meaningful (whatever the amount of false negatives is), since they are not peculiar to requests not meeting SLO.
 Conversely, patterns with non-negligible amount of false negatives can still be relevant if the number of false positives is low, because they are peculiar to a portion of requests in $R_{pos}$, therefore they are likely to be potential symptoms of performance issues.
 For these reasons, the decision-making heuristic sacrifices \emph{recall} in favor of \emph{precision} if this implies a gain in terms of \emph{latency dissimilarity}. \algoref{alg:decmak} outlines the decision making heuristic.
 The heuristic selects \emph{pattern sets} with maximum $F_{\beta\text{-}score}$ while $\beta$ ranges from 0.1 (precision is weighted 10 times as much as recall) to 1 (equally weighted).
 Then, it chooses among the selected solutions the one with minimum \emph{latency dissimilarity}.
+In other words, the heuristic considers multiple F$_\beta$-score formulations simultaneously, and it chooses the one that enables optimal \emph{latency dissimilarity}.
+This aspect makes our decision-making heuristic much more flexible when compared to traditional F1-score optimization.

 In order to speed up the process, the heuristic leverages lookup tables $H_{pos}$ and $H_{neg}$ generated in the precomputation phase.